Get Serious & Get Gulf South

 - The deceased party’s surviving siblings

 Don't wait to get help.
-Contact our firm for a free consultation to discuss the details of your case.
+Contact our firm for a free consultation by dialing (228) 231-3989 and talk to a seasoned Gulfport wrongful death lawyer at Gulf South Law Firm to discuss the details of your case.

 Attorney Heath Sullivan has experience as an insurance defense attorney, which has given him a comprehensive understanding of how wrongful death cases are handled.
 Using this experience as a foundation, we can provide clients with personalized legal representation that makes them feel confident in court.